Your floor moves. And stays.

 Works with everything you use.

-grāmatr is not locked to a single platform.
-Your intelligence travels with you across every AI tool in your workflow.
+grāmatr is not tied to any one model or any one client.
+Your real-time intelligent context engineering travels with you across every AI tool in your workflow.

 Your data is yours.